-This expression defines the vertex queue utilization compared against the GPU active cycles.
+This expression defines the binning phase queue utilization compared against the GPU active cycles.
+The binning phase includes vertex position shading, culling, and primitive binning.

 For GPU bound content, it is expected that the GPU queues process work in parallel.
 The dominant queue must be close to 100% utilized to get the best performance.
 If no queue is dominant, but the GPU is fully utilized, then a serialization or dependency problem might be preventing queue overlap.